Skip to content

 What to Include

 The best grandparent letters combine four elements: stories from your own life, observations about the grandchild, values and wisdom you want to pass on, and expressions of love and hope for their future.
-The balance between these elements depends on your own instincts and your grandchild's personality, but letters that include all four tend to be the ones that get read and re-read.

 Stories from your own life are particularly valuable because they will eventually be irreplaceable.
-No one else can tell your grandchildren what it was like to be you as a child, what your parents were like, what your neighborhood looked or felt like, what you were afraid of, what you hoped for.
-These stories become more precious as time passes and fewer people remain who remember that world.
+No one else can tell your grandchildren what it was like to be you as a child, what your parents were like, what you were afraid of, what you hoped for.
+Consider what stories feel important to share: your childhood home and what family life felt like, how you met your spouse, what work you did and what it meant to you, something you overcame that you are proud of, something you regret or wish you had done differently.

 Observations about your grandchild make the letter personal rather than general.
 What specifically do you notice about this person?
 What qualities do you admire?
 What have you watched them do or say that stayed with you?
-What does their laughter sound like and when do they show it?

 Values and Wisdom: The Heart of the Letter

 The section of a grandparent letter that readers often return to most is the one where the grandparent shares what they have learned about how to live.
-This is not a lecture — it is more like leaning across a kitchen table and saying something you've been meaning to say.
+This is not a lecture — it is more like leaning across a kitchen table and saying something you have been meaning to say.

 Write about what you believe matters.
 Be specific and honest, not generic.
 "Be kind" is something your grandchild will hear from dozens of sources.
-"I've spent a lot of time in my life being right, and looking back, I think I underestimated how much warmth matters more than being right" is something they might only hear from you.
+"I have spent a lot of time in my life being right, and looking back, I think I underestimated how much warmth matters more than being right" is something they might only hear from you.

 Acknowledge the world they are growing up in if you wish, but resist the temptation to compare it unfavorably with your own time.
 The world your grandchild inhabits has challenges and opportunities you can only partially understand.
 Humility about this difference is both honest and endearing.